betaseg/solutions/src/io.github.betaseg/csbdeep_unet_predict/README.md

 ![](golgi.png)

-This demonstrates how to use the solution to train a 3D U-Net model to perform semantic segmentation of the golgi aparatus from 3D FIB-SEM data
+This demonstrates how to use the solution to train a 3D U-Net model to perform semantic segmentation of the golgi aparatus from 3D FIB-SEM data.
 The procedure is described in the paper:

 Müller, Andreas, et al. "3D FIB-SEM reconstruction of microtubule–organelle interaction in whole primary mouse β cells."